Our Commitment to Diversity

 We intend for this list to evolve as we grow in our work.
 We invite feedback, and we commit to reporting on our efforts and progress at least annually.
 Each of us has a role, and we pledge our commitment to continuous work to be antiracist in our thinking and in our doing.

-A Message from Dean Steiner: Mourning George Floyd
+Subject: Mourning George Floyd

 May 31, 2020